dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Friendship is but another name for an alliance with the follies and the misfortunes of others.
-Our own share of miseries is sufficient: why enter then as volunteers into those of another?
+  You will never do anything in this world without courage.
+It is the greatest quality of the mind next to honor.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1463 days)
+## 🌟 Experiences (1464 days)

 ### 🧮 Programming languages